Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Introduction

-In addition to satisfying fundamental physical constraints, \acp{CANN} have been proposed to enable interpretability of the neural network based constitutive model by assigning the weights of the network a physical meaning \cite{linka_newCANNs_2023,linka_brainCANNs_2023,linka_skinCANNs_2023,peirlinck_universalMaterialSubroutineHyperelasticity_2024,martonová_modelDiscoveryCardiacTissue_2025}. \Acp{CANN} can also be interpreted as model libraries including linear and non-linear candidate terms.
+In addition to satisfying fundamental physical constraints, \acp{CANN} have been proposed to enable interpretability of the \ac{NN}-based constitutive model by assigning the weights of the \ac{NN} a physical meaning \cite{linka_newCANNs_2023,linka_brainCANNs_2023,linka_skinCANNs_2023,peirlinck_universalMaterialSubroutineHyperelasticity_2024,martonova_modelDiscoveryCardiacTissue_2025}. \Acp{CANN} can also be interpreted as model libraries including linear and non-linear candidate terms.
 Recently, \acp{CANN} have also been combined with \acp{LLM} \cite{tacke_constitutiveScientificGenerativeAgent_2025}.
 There are also hybrid approaches, such as \acp{CKAN} \cite{thakolkaran_inputConvexKANs_2025,abdolazizi_CKANs_2025}, that aim to combine the accuracy of purely data-driven methods with the interpretability of symbolic expressions.\\

 \textbf{Uncertainty quantification in model discovery:} The data used to find a suitable model are measured in mechanical tests and thus are corrupted by noise, which directly introduces uncertainties.
 In addition, stress-deformation measurements, in particular, may be sparse.
 Data sparsity, in turn, also increases uncertainty \cite{linden_BayesianParameterEstimation_2022}.
 When applying deterministic methods to the experimental data, uncertainty in the discovered model terms or corresponding material parameters is not quantified.
 Instead, we obtain information reduced to deterministic parameter values, which may lead to a false sense of confidence.